JuanpiCasti/zn_operation_table_generator/README.md

 # Zn equivalence classes operation table generator

-Simple package to obtain Zn's equivalence classes sum or product operation tables.
+Package to obtain Zn's equivalence classes sum or product operation tables.

 The build_table method takes an positive integer (n) and 'sum' or 'prod' as first and second arguments.
 It will return a nxn matrix with the result of operating every item with each other.